NIEM/NIEM.github.io/json/whyuse/index.md

 work with it.

-Although NIEM was first created to work with XML-based data exchange, it can now be applied to JSON data -- without requiring knowledge of the XML technology originally used.
+Although NIEM was first created to work with XML-based data exchange, it can now be applied to JSON data, without requiring knowledge of the XML technology originally used.
 Data exchange designers can use NIEM to create a resource specification that is all-JSON, or one that is all-XML, or one that defines both a JSON and an XML serialization,